Hey! Yes, you.

 Simple cutting is commonly used in home video editing and for creating basic content for social media platforms like TikTok or Instagram Reels.
 Professionals also use it to edit interviews, news reports, and other short-form content.
 This all-over helps to tell a story in a concise form.

 While simple cutting is straightforward, it requires careful attention to detail.
-It ensures the edited video flows in a smooth way and makes sense to the viewer.
+It ensures the edited video flows smoothly and makes sense to the viewer.

 6. Bespoke Video Editing